Omer0191/dmr_analysis/docs/source/content/demo2.rst

     Wed, 19 Apr 2023 16:27:43 INFO     Export all position results at : ../../final_demo_data/hap1_cell/out_data/DMR_CpG_context/chr3/plots/chr3_all_mr_data.tsv
     Wed, 19 Apr 2023 16:27:43 INFO     Export range position results at : ../../final_demo_data/hap1_cell/out_data/DMR_CpG_context/chr3/plots/chr3_all_mr_data_range.tsv

 The output file contain information about DMR and are ranked.
-Each row shows one region with the pvalue of smoothed and interpolated data, percentages and many other values conculated in the pipeline.
+Each row shows one region with the pvalue of smoothed and interpolated data, percentages and many other values calculated in the pipeline.
 Here is how an output file look like:

 .. code:: bash